AppGameKit for Python

-AppGameKit for Python consists of a PYD file that allows Python 3 scripts to use AppGameKit commands and a PYI file to help IDEs, such as PyCharm, understand the command implementation and provide contextual help.
-The PYD is a complete, full-featured implementation of AppGameKit v2017.12.12.
-Since this PYD is free for use, AppGameKit is advertised by being mentioned in the window title bar and by the AppGameKit logo for a few seconds on start-up.
+AppGameKit for Python is a Python 3 C extension module of a complete, full-featured implementation of AppGameKit Classic for Windows (both 32- and 64-bit) and Linux (64-bit).
+Included is an HTML command reference as well as a PYI file to help IDEs, such as PyCharm, understand the command implementation and provide contextual help.
+Since AppGameKit for Python is free for use, AppGameKit is advertised by being mentioned in the window title bar and by the AppGameKit logo for a few seconds on start-up.

 If you find this project useful, please buy AppGameKit (if you haven't already).
 You can also save 50% off AppGameKit and any of the bundles by using this promo code during checkout: AGKPYTHONDEAL50.
 Feel free to let The Game Creators know that you're liking AppGameKit for Python. :)

 Thanks for using AppGameKit for Python!
 If you have any questions or problems, feel free to create a topic in the community forum.

 Under the current license I can’t charge money for this project, but I am allowed to accept donations and they will be greatly appreciated.

 Using this extension module is as easy as adding the "appgamekit" folder found in the ZIP download below into your project folder and importing.
 If you use an IDE such as PyCharm, you can add the appgamekit.pyi file to your project folder as well so the IDE can better understand the extension module's contents.

 Once this is done, you're on your way to developing great games with AppGameKit for Python!

 import appgamekit as agk with agk.Application(): while True: agk.print_value("Hello, World!") agk.sync() if agk.get_raw_key_pressed(agk.KEY_ESCAPE): break